FireHard Canada

 What's covered

-All WER-1 plus enclosed NC soffits, ember-resistant vents (ASTM E2886), tempered glazing, NC or fire-rated fencing within 6m.
-CNEL tiers on neighbour-facing elevations: CNEL-1 adds tempered glazing and NC soffits.
+Enclosed NC soffits, ember-resistant vents (ASTM E2886), tempered glazing, NC or fire-rated fencing within 6m.
+CNEL tiers on exposed wall zones (including accessory building exposure): CNEL-1 adds tempered glazing and NC soffits.
 CNEL-2 adds Type X gypsum sheathing, full NC cladding, mineral wool insulation.
 CNEL-3 adds fire-rated assembly and wildfire shutters.
 Deemed-to-satisfy and engineered equivalency paths.

 WER-3 DESIGN GUIDE